Sports Weekend (As Nasty as They Wanna Be Part II): Production

-The album was produced by David Hobbs.
+The album was produced by group member Mr. Mixx.

 Critical reception

 Entertainment Weekly wrote: "As nothing but unprintable titles, ugly gay-bashing, and spurious sexual boasting from guys who couldn’t get women if they weren’t in show biz, Sports Weekend might appeal to titillated 14-year-old boys who think this is what adulthood is like.
 Until they turn 15."
 The Baltimore Sun thought that the album "depends mostly on the sort of racy 'party music' raps the 2 Live Crew made before it got so infamous, all of them backed by an urgent, Miami-style electrobeat."
 The Orange County Register declared that "the Crew is still as boring as it wants to be."